rlrightleft/learn-SQL-MySQL/sqlzoo/1_SELECT_name.md

 ---

 ## Problem 7
+Bahamas has three a - who else?
 Find the countries that have three or more a in the name.

 **My Solution:**